Ocean Reef Marina: Earthworks and marina

 In August 2022, earthworks began to clear and level the area on the new marina's landside.
 At the same time land was to be reclaimed inside the marina and dredging the inside of the marina was to begin in October 2022.
-A new marina wall was to be contraucted, to be built on the edge of the new reclaimed land from late 2022 or early 2023.
+A new marina wall was to be constructed, to be built on the edge of the new reclaimed land from late 2022 or early 2023.